its-tushar-bit/sonatype-firewall-extension/readme.md

 The on-premises server that customers run to evaluate policy against applications and review the results.

-See https://docs.sonatype.com/display/INSIGHT/Insight+Brain for more information
+See https://docs.sonatype.com/display/INSIGHT/Insight+Brain for more information.

 # Building #